Adhitore/Acer-E5-476G-Hackintosh/README.md

 ## Notes
 - Remap Brightness keys to PrtScr & Pause Break.
 And Volume keys to Fn+F11 (NumLock) & Fn+F12 (ScrLock).
 And i am also disable Fn+Arrow key, you can see SSDT-PS2K to change this if you don’t like my mapping.
-- Use your own SMBIOS as this rep doesn't included one.
+- Use your own generated SMBIOS as this rep doesn't included one.
--  Jack Audio broken if you are not installing ALC255!
-[ComboJackFix from hackintosh-stuff](https://github.com/hackintosh-stuff/ComboJack)
+-  Jack Audio broken if you are not installing ALC255 [ComboJackFix from hackintosh-stuff!](https://github.com/hackintosh-stuff/ComboJack)

 ## Credit

-- Rockavoldy for his rep and time to chat with me solving hackintosh along the way
+- Rockavoldy for his time and work on original rep and time to chat with me solving hackintosh along the way
 - Acidanthera team
 - Alexandred and VoodooI2C team
 - OpenIntelWireless team